papyros/papyros.github.io/_posts/2015-02-07-repository-for-early-testing.markdown

 title: "Repository for Early Testing"
 date: 2015-02-07T22:07:20-06:00
 comments: true
+author: Michael Spencer
+summary: "We now have an initial package repository for users to try out the Papyros shell on ArchLinux!
+It's very much a pre-alpha state, and many things aren't done, but it's an exciting step towards an alpha release."
 ---

 We now have an initial package repository for users to try out the Papyros shell on ArchLinux!